junxit/us-congress-bills-115/bill.md

   > - **(b)** *Action plan; Reporting* The Secretary, acting through the Chief Human Capital Officer, shall—
   >   - **(1)** not later than 120 days after the date of the establishment of the steering committee under subsection (a), issue a Department-wide employee engagement action plan, reflecting input from the employee engagement steering committee established pursuant to subsection (a) and employee feedback provided through annual employee surveys, questionnaires, and other communications in accordance with paragraph (1) of such subsection, to execute strategies to improve employee engagement, morale, and communications within the Department; and
   >   - **(2)** require the head of each component to—
-  >     - **(A)** identify and assign a senior executive to serve on the steering committee;
+  >     - **(A)** develop and implement a component-specific employee engagement plan to advance the action plan required under paragraph (1) that includes performance measures and objectives, is informed by employee feedback provided through annual employee surveys, questionnaires, and other communications, as appropriate, and sets forth how employees and, where applicable, their labor representatives are to be integrated in developing programs and initiatives;
-  >     - **(B)** develop and implement a component-specific employee engagement plan to advance the action plan required under paragraph (1) that includes performance measures and objectives, is informed by employee feedback provided through annual employee surveys, questionnaires, and other communications, as appropriate, and sets forth how employees and, where applicable, their labor representatives are to be integrated in developing programs and initiatives;
+  >     - **(B)** monitor progress on implementation of such action plan; and
-  >     - **(C)** monitor progress on implementation of such action plan; and
+  >     - **(C)** provide to the Chief Human Capital Officer and the steering committee quarterly reports on actions planned and progress made under this paragraph.
-  >     - **(D)** provide to the Chief Human Capital Officer and the steering committee monthly reports on actions planned and progress made under this paragraph.
+  > - **(c)** *Termination* This section shall terminate on the date that is 5 years after the date of the enactment of this section.

 - **(b)** *Clerical amendment* The table of contents in section 1(b) of the Homeland Security Act of 2002 is amended by inserting after the item relating to section 709 the following new item:
 - **(c)** *Submissions to Congress*